abhi195/algorithm-patterns-primer/src/docs/randomize-algorithms/reservoir-sampling.md

     return random_pick
 ```

-For various other advance implementations please refer to [wikipedia page](https://en.wikipedia.org/wiki/Reservoir_sampling).
+For various other advanced implementations please refer to [wikipedia page](https://en.wikipedia.org/wiki/Reservoir_sampling).

 ## 2. Random pick index:

 **Problem Statement** : Given an array(or stream) of integers `stream` with possible duplicates, randomly output the index(or position in stream) `i` of a given target integer `t`.

-This could be solved in same was as we solved above problem, using reservoir sampling.
-In above example whole array(or stream) was our universe and we need to pick randomly from whole array(or stream), but here we only need to pick randomly from indices where our target `t` is occuring and we can ignore all other elements.
+This could be solved in the same way as we solved the above problem, using reservoir sampling.
+In the above example the whole array(or stream) was our universe and we need to pick randomly from the whole array(or stream), but here we only need to pick randomly from indices where our target `t` is occurring and we can ignore all other elements.

 ```python
 def randomPickIndex(stream, t):